Lobostemon fruticosus: Medicinal use

 The leaves were applied as a general use plaster.
 They would, for example, be chewed or pounded into a paste and applied to the injury.
 The leaves have been shown to have antibacterial properties.
-They have been shown to be effective against several pathogens, including Bacillus subtilis, Staphylococcus aureus, E. coli, Klebsiella pneumonia, Pseudomonas aerguinosa and Salmonella typhi.
+They have been shown to be effective against several pathogens, including Bacillus subtilis, Staphylococcus aureus, Escherichia coli, Klebsiella pneumoniae, Pseudomonas aeruginosa and Salmonella typhi.
 The leaves and twigs also have anti-inflammatory properties.
 A total of 13 compounds have been isolated, all of which were found to be significantly anti-inflammatory.
 The concentrations of these compounds seem to vary by region and tend to be highest in the Western Cape.

 This plant has also since been shown to have anti-cancer properties and induce apoptosis in lung cancer.
 It was also found to have similar effects on pancreatic cancer.

 This plant was also used in combination with other species.
 The fresh leaves and branch tips were, for example, used with Psoralea decumbens and Hermannia hyssopifolia to make an ointment to treat erysipelas.
 The leaves and flowers were also fried in butter with the leaves of Melianthus major and Melianthus comosus and the bulbs of Cyanella lutea to make an ointment for wounds.
 It was also mixed with Melianthus comosus and Galenia africana to form a watery lotion which was used to treat syphilis.